 Exercise your right to visit Exercise vs. Alcohol for Heart Health (Which is Better?)

 Researchers wanted to see if this also applies to HIV+ persons.
-They found that heavy drinking was not associated with risk of developing atherosclerosis in men or women.
-That’s in comparison with abstinent/low consumption.
+They found that heavy drinking was not linked with risk of getting atherosclerosis in men or women.
+That’s compared with abstinent/low consumption.

-Moderate drinking was associated with 54% lower risk for getting the disease in men.
+Moderate drinking was linked with 54% lower risk for getting the disease in men.
 But it didn’t reduce it in women.

-They concluded that such drinking was associated with a dramatic protective effect on developing atherosclerosis in HIV+ men.
+They concluded that such drinking was linked with a great protective effect on getting atherosclerosis in HIV+ men.

 Find more at Alcohol Drinking and Atherosclerosis among HIV+ Persons.

-Discover more is at Alcohol and Heart Attacks: Drinking is Heart-Healthy.
+Discover more is at Alcohol and Heart Attacks.

 More about the research is at Effects of Alcohol on Risk of Strokes and Heart Attacks.